honguyenminh/pytest-seminar/docs/content.md

 ### WARNING

 Even though pytest can **discover** the tests, it cannot automatically handle **imports** depends on your project layout because Python shennanigans.
-Some example are given below.
+Some examples are given below.

 ### Separate test folder